 9. Believing that PowerShell is only for developers.

 PowerShell is new for SharePoint 2010 and while it might seem scary at first it is a very handy administration tool.
 You can use it to rapidly check logs.
 Remove those pesky database GUIDs.
-Setup a test environment.
-There are dozens of reasons to use PowerShell that I won’t go into here.
+Setup a There are to use PowerShell that I won’t go into here.

 Spend some time with PowerShell and you will learn to love it.
 I’ve also blogged some of my thoughts on it if you are interested.

 Every time I go to a SharePoint conference in the UK I hear someone ask the same question: “I have a <insert massive number> GB content database, what do I do?”
 I think this nicely illustrates a common problem: technical capacity limitations are often brushed under the carpet.